de4liu/bigdata/docs/trendsMarket.md

 Here is a simple guide on [how to organize your data science git repo](https://medium.com/swlh/how-to-set-up-a-data-science-project-1a42a96d4ea2)

-**Video Presentation (10 min or less)**

-The goal of video is to explain the business value of your project to bring people on board with your idea.
-In the meantime, you need to describe the technology/methodology sufficiently for people to develop a high level understanding of your approach.
-Keep in mind that you should explain technical concepts in an intuitive way so that people without data science backgrounds can make sense of it.

-You may leverage [**voicethread**](https://it.umn.edu/services-technologies/voicethread) for collaboratively recording a video. but feel free to use other recording tools.

-In general, each member of the team should present part of the project video.

-As you prepare your presentation, consider the following:

-* **What’s the “big idea” or headline message for the project?** What value/benefits does it offer this audience?
-Why should they care?
-How will it help this audience achieve a goal or address a problem they have?
-What motivated your team to choose this topic?
-* **In what context(s) is your project relevant?** How is it *similar* to other approaches/tools used in that context?
-How is it *different* from other approaches/tools used in that context?
-* **How will you convince the audience that the value/benefits are real?** What evidence will you provide?
-How will you illustrate the value/benefit?
-Will you provide a demonstration?
-Use cases?
-Proof of concept?
-* **Which technical aspects need to be covered?** What does this audience need to know about the data, approach, processes, tools, or methodology used?
-You likely won’t be able to cover everything, so consider what is most interesting to your audience, as well as which details help illustrate the value/benefit.
-For example:
-    - Data sources, types, characteristics, etc.
-    - Descriptive analytics or statistics
-    - Screenshots, illustrations, demos, flow-charts, etc.
-* **How will you present the content effectively?** Most teams will likely use PowerPoint or other slide software.
-Consider how you will use visuals and demos to support your case.
-* **Concluding remarks**: How can you reinforce the big idea?
-What might be some future directions you want to discuss?
-What did you learn from the project?

-Your presentation *should not* be point-by-point answers to the above questions.
-Rather, you should craft a coherent presentation that effectively communicates your project to the audience.

 ## **Grading** {#3.-evaluation}

 We use the following evaluation methods: